Redstone-D/starberry/readme.md

 ## 📋 Changelog

+### 0.6.0
+- Change the design of APP to enable multi-protocol
+- Added database support

 ### 0.5.1
 - Reform Cookie and CookieMap, deleted the CookieResponse struct
 - Merge Request's Meta & Body and Response's into one unified struct